Last updated: 03/08/2025

 Churchill possessed the heightened perception of an artistic genius to which no scene is common place.
 Churchill had the dedication of a true craftsman and understood the principles of art.
 He consulted professional art teachers and adopted the principles of Ruskin's The Elements of Drawing.
 He spent time in Avignon, France studying the elegant Provençal light that inspired so many artists before him.

-Painting outdoors to Churchill was half passion and half philosophy; it was there that he found another world.
+Painting to Churchill was half passion and half philosophy; it was in this practice that he found another world.
 Painting was a means to escape from the pressures of his life.
 This quote sums up Churchill’s fulfilling relationship with the hobby, “When I get to heaven I mean to spend a considerable portion of my first million years painting, and so to get to the bottom of the subject.”

 Explore available Winston Churchill original paintings for sale at M.S.
 Rau.